 - List other colleges you’re applying to and may want to attend.
 Focus on the school you’re there to discuss.

-Practice!
-If you don’t have a school or independent college counselor who can offer you a mock interview, ask another adult (a mentor, teacher, or coach) if you can have a trial run.
+Make sure before going in for your interview you do one important thing: Practice!
+If you don’t have a school or independent college counselor who can offer you a mock interview, ask another adult (a mentor, teacher, or coach) if they'll participate in a trial run for you.
 That person should be on the lookout for grammatical errors, filler words, and unrelated tangents.
-Ask them to critique everything from your tone to the content of your answers.
+Ask them to critique everything from your tone to your body language to the content of your answers.

 Mock interview mishaps